- The Great Lakes contain 21% of all surface water in the world and 84% of the surface water in the world.

 - The Great Lakes border six states within the US and separate the country from Canada.

-- The great Lakes were formed at the end of last Ice Age and is around 3000 years old.
+- The Great Lakes were formed at the end of the last Ice Age and are around 3000 years old.

 The Great Lakes are some of the most important natural features of the northeastern United States.
 These massive bodies of water provide fish, transportation, and so much more to the surrounding region.
 Altogether, the Lakes provide the largest supply of fresh water on earth and border six states in the US.
 Although these lakes may seem like they’ve been around forever, they are actually a recent addition to the continent.
 Today, we are going to discover: How Old are the Great Lakes?